Judges, 2024-25

 Chicago, IL

-Drawing upon thirty plus years of leadership and experience, Christoph Ptack is a Performing Arts Executive who served as President and Chief Executive Officer of the world-renowned Peninsula Music Festival from 2018-2023 where he was responsible for the long-term financial and artistic visions of the organization, fiscal stability, and civic impact through compelling artistic programming, creative strategic planning, and sound operational management.
-He is committed to providing platforms of exposure to rising stars, presenting the finest conductors, acclaimed soloists, and cultivating our patrons of tomorrow.
+Christoph Ptack is a C-Suite Executive with more than thirty years of expert leadership in the performing arts sector.
+He most recently served as President and Chief Executive Officer of the world-renowned Peninsula Music Festival where he was responsible for long-range artistic and financial planning, fiscal stability, and civic impact through compelling artistic programming, creative strategic planning, and sound operational management.

-Prior to his Festival appointment, he spent over a decade at Lyric Opera of Chicago providing casting, contracting, and production planning leadership in support of Lyric’s mission and artistic initiatives.
+Prior to his Festival appointment, he spent over a decade as the Artistic Administrator at Lyric Opera of Chicago where he provided casting, contracting, and production planning leadership in support of Lyric’s mission and artistic initiatives.
 This included main stage opera, Lyric Unlimited “Presents”, the Patrick G. and Shirley W. Ryan Opera Center, and the annual “Stars of Lyric Opera” concert at Millennium Park’s Pritzker Pavilion.
-In addition to preparing principal casting for the operatic season, he also cast Lyric’s highly acclaimed new productions of Show Boat, Oklahoma, The Sound of Music, and Carousel which ran at the 3,600 seat Civic Opera House and featured stars from Broadway, Opera, Television and Film including Billy Zane, Laura Osnes, Steven Pasquale, Jenn Gambatese, Ashley Brown, Denyce Graves, Nathan Gunn, Christine Brewer, Jarrod Emick, Charlotte D’Amboise, and Tony Roberts.
+In addition to preparing principal casting for the operatic season, he also cast Lyric’s highly acclaimed new productions of Show Boat, Oklahoma, The Sound of Music, and Carousel which ran at the 3,600 seat Civic Theater and featured stars from Broadway, Opera, Television, and Film including Billy Zane, Laura Osnes, Steven Pasquale, Jenn Gambatese, Ashley Brown, Denyce Graves, Nathan Gunn, Christine Brewer, Jarrod Emick, Charlotte D’Amboise, and Tony Roberts.

 Princeton, NJ